wp-plugins/daikos-youtube-widget/readme.txt

 == Description ==

 Adds a sidebar widget to display a defined number of random YouTube videos of your own choice.
 Make your own videolist in the widget-control-panel.
-Syntax: [YouTube ID]@[Title](Line Brake). * Is optional.
+Syntax: [YouTube ID]@[Title](Line Brake).
 Do not add a (Line Brake) after the last video in the list.

 The widget includes an optional plugin to activate ThickBox 3.1 developed by Cody Lindley to display videos as a pop-up and uses swfObjects 1.5 by Geoff Stearns.
 If you by any chance don't want to use the ThickBox player activate the included Daiko's VideoPlayer widget.